abaer123/gitlab-agent/README.md

 Each cluster has an identity too.
 The agent learns the identifier from the configuration it fetches.

+### Permissions within the cluster

+Currently customers are rightly concerned with us asking cluster-admin access.
+For GitOps and similar functionality something still has to have permissions to CRUD Kubernetes objects.
+The solution here is to give cluster operator (our customer) exclusive control of the permissions.
+Then they can only allow the agent to do what they want it to be able to do.
+Where RBAC is not flexible enough (e.g. namespaces - don't want to allow CRUD for arbitrary namespaces), we can provide an admission webhook that enforces some rules for a agent's ServiceAccount in addition to RBAC.

+### Environments

+How to map GitLab's [environments](https://gitlab.com/help/ci/environments) onto clusters/agents/namespaces?
+This link states the following:

+> It's important to know that:
+>
+> * Environments are like tags for your CI jobs, describing where code gets deployed.

+We can follow this model and mark each agent as belonging to a one or more environments.
+It's a many to many relationship:
+- Multiple agents can be part of an environment.
+Example: X prod clusters with some number of agents each
+- An agent can be part of multiple environments.
+Example: a cluster-wide agent where the cluster is used for both production and non-production deployments

+Note that cluster-environment is a many to many relationship too:

+- A cluster may be part of multiple environments
+- An environment can include several clusters

 ### Other items?

 Please add more here.